Azathothas/Stars/README.md

 - [giodamelio/tailscale-custom-domain-dns](https://github.com/giodamelio/tailscale-custom-domain-dns) – A small DNS serve that serves records for all the machines in your Tailscale tailnet
 - [github/git-sizer](https://github.com/github/git-sizer) – Compute various size metrics for a Git repository, flagging those that might cause problems
 - [gitleaks/gitleaks](https://github.com/gitleaks/gitleaks) – Protect and discover secrets using Gitleaks 🔑
-- [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) – The developer platform for on-demand cloud development environments to create software faster and more securely.
 - [gittuf/gittuf](https://github.com/gittuf/gittuf) – A security layer for Git repositories
 - [glebarez/cero](https://github.com/glebarez/cero) – Scrape domain names from SSL certificates of arbitrary hosts
 - [glitchedgitz/cook](https://github.com/glitchedgitz/cook) – A wordlist framework to fullfill your kinks with your wordlists.
 For security researchers, bug bounty and hackers.